harness/developer-hub/docs/platform/notifications/add-smtp-configuration.md

 ![](./static/add-smtp-configuration-08.png)
 In **Notification Method**, select **Email**.

-Enter comma separated user email addresses to which you want to send the notifications.
+Enter comma-separated user email addresses to which you want to send the notifications.

 Select the User groups which you want to notify.